 Usually, when we talk about a dog’s health issue, we refer to physical health conditions.
 It’s hard for us owners to think our dogs might suffer from depression.
+But, can dogs get depressed?
+The straight answer is yes.
 Taking care of our dog’s mental health is just as important as his physical health and it’s a full-time job.
-But, can dogs get depressed?
-The answer is yes.

 Dogs' depression can have many reasons.
 However, it can be hard to diagnose in dogs, because, just like in humans, symptoms don’t show physical conditions, and we can’t ask our pups how they feel.
 Hence, we need to pay extra attention to our dog’s expressions since the only way they can express their discomfort is through their body language.

 A lot of factors can have an impact on dogs’ emotional health.

 Changes in their routine: Dogs love routine and find it reassuring.
 Major changes in their environment, like moving houses, the arrival of a new family member, can represent an aggressive change in their routine, and dogs get depressed as a result.

 Anxiety: There are many situations that can trigger your dog’s anxiety (separation, loud noises, traveling, etc.).
 If these situations repeat often, they can cause depression.
 To provide relief in these special situations, you can try our Hemp Calming Support, made of all-natural ingredients.

 Traumatic events: Grief can be a cause of depression as well.
 If one member of the family moved out, or your neighbor’s dog passed away, your dog can mourn it deeply.

 Boredom: Mental stimulation through games and daily walks is key.
 If you neglect this area of their wellbeing, it can cause boredom, under-stimulation, and depression.

 Empathy: Dogs copy their owner’s behaviors and adopt their moods.
 So, if you are going through a rough patch, it is absolutely normal your dog will feel it too.

 How do I know if my dog suffers from depression?